-In net ordering, the XRoute environment provides the agent with environment and action information in the form of a list of points, which form a 3D grid.
-The dimensions of these grids are not fixed during different interaction steps.
-We organize the state information returned by the environment into Obstacle 3D grid representing environmental background information and Net 3D grid representing action features as the input of the model.
+In each reinforcement learning interaction, our {\ours} Environment provides the agent with environment state in the form of a list of nodes, which form a 3D grid of the routing region.
+The dimensions of those 3D grids are not fixed because of irregular tracks and off-track routing.
+Based on the state information returned by the environment, we construct a 3D obstacle grid representing environmental obstacle information and multiple 3D net grids representing net features as the input of the model.

-Obstacle 3D grid describes the 0-1 feature of whether it is an obstacle point.
+Obstacle grid describes the feature of obstacle points.
 If a point is an obstacle point, the value is 1, otherwise it is 0.
-The wiring caused by the last action selection may cause some empty points or pin points to be occupied, and these occupied points will also be regarded as obstacle points in this interaction.
+Empty points or pin points occupied in previous routing interactions are processed as obstacle points in new interactions with the environment.

-In our net ordering task, each net that needs to be wired constitutes the action space for reinforcement learning.
-Obviously, this space is also not fixed.
-Assuming that there are N initial optional actions, then there will only be N-1 optional actions for the next interaction.
-In addition, the number of initial optional actions for each net ordering task is not fixed.
-Net 3D grid is actually a feature representation of actions.
-In addition to the 0-1 feature of whether it is a pin point, Net 3D grid also describes whether the adjacent points in the six directions of east, west, north, south, up, and down belong to the pin point of the same net.
-Take the east adjacent point as an example, if the current point is a pin point, and its east adjacent point is also a pin point belonging to the same net, then the current point is assigned a value of 1, otherwise it is 0.
-The feature extraction of adjacent points in other directions can be deduced by analogy.
-Therefore, the Net 3D grid contains 7 feature channels.
+In our net ordering task, all nets that need to be routed constitute the action space for reinforcement learning.
+Obviously, the size of this action space is also not fixed.
+Assume that there are $N$ initial nets as optional actions, there will only be $N-1$ optional actions after a net is routed in the next interaction.
+In addition, the number of initial optional actions for each net ordering task is different.
+Net grid describes the feature of distributed pins of a net.
+In addition to the feature of whether the grid point is a pin point, net grid also presents whether the adjacent points in the six directions belong to the same pin.
+For example, if the current grid point is a pin point, and its east adjacent point is also a pin point belonging to the same pin, then the current grid point is assigned a value of 1, otherwise it is 0.
+The feature extraction of adjacent points in other directions can be followed in the same way.
+Therefore, the net grid contains 7 feature channels.